Remedies for fighting air pollution and promoting respiratory health

 Potter’s Encyclopedia of Botanical Drugs and Preparations considers Lobelia as one of the most important discoveries of herbal medicine.
 It contains an alkaloid named Lobeline, which helps to ease congestion.
 Due to its anti-spasmodic quality, it’s used in over the counter medicine for treating bronchitis, resulting in deeper and easier breathing.

-Traditional communities such as the Aborigines of Australia have long used the leaves of the eucalyptus tree to create infusions that when inhaled, will ease congestion, colds and fevers.
+Traditional communities such as the Aborigines of Australia have long used the leaves of the eucalyptus tree to create infusions.
+So, when inhaled it will ease congestion, colds and fevers.

 Most over the counter cough and congestion treatments contain eucalyptus.
 It can also be bought as a supplement or an oil.

 Since the 1600’s, lungwort has been used for treating respiratory illnesses and for clearing airways.
 Its high mucilage content makes it quite useful for treating chronic bronchitis.
 It can also be used to treat asthma and coughs when combined with herbs like coltsfoot.

 Oregano is mostly known for its use in the kitchen.
 Besides having nutrients that boost the body’s immunity, it also contains two compounds, carvacrol and rosmarinic, which have anti-histamine and decongestive properties.
 By rubbing a small amount on the temples and forehead, a mixture of Oregano Oil and olive oil can be used to relieve sinus headaches.